colinkychu-hub/1.portfolio-optimization-markowitz/README.md

 learning exercise: using Monte Carlo simulation to find the portfolio weighting with the highest Sharpe ratio — that is, the portfolio with the best risk-reward trade-off.
-I then compare the simulation result to the actual efficient frontier, calculated using Modern Portfolio Theory.
+I then compare the simulation result to the theoretical efficient frontier, calculated using Modern Portfolio Theory.

 For my set of five S&P 500 assets, the simulation results align cleanly with the theoretical frontier: